cert-manager/website/content/en/docs/faq/kubed.md

 ## Syncing arbitrary secrets across namespaces using kubed

-In order for the target Secret to be synced, the Secret resource must first be created with the correct annotations before the creation of the Certificate, else the Secret will need to be edited instead.
+In order for the target Secret to be synced, you can use the `secretTemplate` field for annotating the generated secret with the kubed sync annotation (See [CertificateSecretTemplate]).
 The example below shows syncing a certificate belonging to the `sandbox` Certificate from the `cert-manager` namespace, into the `sandbox` namespace.